 Hornady Critical Defense Review: An EDC All-Star

-It seems like every few months, there are some new and “improved” hollow point bullets that hit the market.
-Most of these defense loads end up being pretty gimmicky, but one that has NOT failed to disappoint is the Hornady Critical Defense line of personal defense ammo.
+It seems like new and “improved” hollow point bullets that hit the market every few months.
+Many of these defense loads are pretty gimmicky, but one that has NOT disappointed Hornady's Critical Defense line of personal defense ammo.

-Developed specifically to meet the needs of civilian shooters, Critical Defense loads are designed to perform well in a wide variety of firearms and defeat the most common barriers seen in self-defense shootings – namely heavy clothing.
+Developed specifically to meet the needs of civilian shooters, Critical Defense loads are designed to perform well in a wide variety of firearms and defeat the most common type of barrier involved with self-defense shootings – namely, heavy clothing.

-However, some shooters worry that Critical Defense ammo isn’t the best choice for their carry gun, as it doesn’t meet all the penetration requirements for the FBI protocol.
-But does this really matter?
+Some shooters worry that Critical Defense ammo isn’t the best choice for their carry gun, as it doesn’t meet all the FBI test protocol's penetration requirements.
+But does that really matter?

-In this Hornady Critical Defense review, we will answer that question for you as well as take a look at the development of the round and its ballistics, and explain why Critical Defense has become one of Hornady’s most successful ammo lines to date.
+In this Hornady Critical Defense review, we will answer that question for you – as well as take a look at the ammo line's development, and explain why Critical Defense has become one of Hornady’s most successful labels to date.

-If you’re ready to snag a few boxes of Hornady ammo, then we have plenty in stock, but if you want to learn more about Hornady Critical Defense, just keep reading!
+If you’re ready to snag a few boxes of Hornady ammo, then we have plenty in stock.
+If you want to learn more about Hornady Critical Defense, read on!

 Hornady Critical Defense Ammo Overview

 Released in 2008, the Hornady Critical Defense line of ammunition is designed to meet the needs of law-abiding citizens for concealed carry and home defense.
 At release, Critical Defense was only available in 380 ACP, 38 Special, 38 Special +P, and 9mm Luger.
-Since then, the Critical Defense line has expanded to numerous handgun calibers as well as centerfire rifle, rimfire, and shotgun ammo.
+Since then, the Critical Defense line has expanded to include other handgun cartridges, as well as centerfire rifle, rimfire, and shotgun ammo.

-Although this might sound like a simple concept, it took a lot more work than just slapping some polymer in a hollow point and calling it a day!
+This might sound like a simple concept, yet it took a lot more work than just slapping some polymer into a hollow point and calling it a day!

-Development of the Critical Defense bullet began in 1996 when Dave Emary, father of the 6.5 Creedmoor, began experimenting with polymer-tipped handgun bullets.
-At the time, Emary tried drilling out a 45 ACP XTP hollow point and filled the cavity with bathtub caulk.
+Development of the Critical Defense bullet began in 1996 when Dave Emary (father of the 6.5 Creedmoor) began experimenting with polymer-tipped handgun bullets.
+Emary tried drilling out 45 ACP eXtreme Terminal Performance (XTP) JHPs and filling their cavities with bathtub caulk.

-Expansion and penetration results were positive, but the technology to mass produce this type of round did not exist at the time.
-However, not dismayed, Emary continued to work on polymer-tipped bullets in rifle rounds which eventually led him to the development of the LeveRevolution in 2005.
+Expansion and penetration results were positive, but the technology needed to mass produce this type of bullet didn't exist at the time.
+Undismayed, Emary continued to work on polymer-tipped bullets for rifle rounds, which led him to the development of LEVERevolution ammo in 2005.

 The LeveRevolution line of ammunition featured Emary’s groundbreaking Flex-Tip (FTX) bullet.
 The FTX (and MonoFlex) bullets use an elastomer tip that allows Spitzer bullets to be safely loaded into tubular magazines.

-The use of the flexible FTX polymer tip that prevented clogging of the hollow point and aided in expansion was very successful, and Critical Defense ammo was born.
-Although Critical Defense was very popular with civilian EDC shooters, one major failing was that did not pass the FBI protocol for penetration through auto glass.
+Although Critical Defense has always been very popular with civilian EDC shooters, one of its major failings is that it does not pass the FBI protocol for penetration through auto glass.

 However, most civilian shooters don’t need that type of penetration from their carry ammo.
-The likelihood of needing to shoot through auto glass or a car door is high for law enforcement but minimal for civilians (but not zero).
+The likelihood of needing to shoot through auto glass or a car door is high for law enforcement but close to zero for regular Joes.

-If you want to load your carry gun with Hornady ammo that passes the FBI protocol, make sure you read our Hornady Critical Duty review.
+If you want to load your carry gun with Hornady ammo that passes the FBI protocol with flying colors, read our Hornady Critical Duty review.
+We’ve also put together a detailed comparison of Critical Duty vs. Critical Defense to help you decide which one is right for you.

-That being said, the majority of the shooting community seems to feel that Hornady Critical Defense ammo is perfect for their carry gun or home defense carbine.
-And there’s no doubt that it will be more than sufficient to protect yourself or your family from any threat that might go bump in the night!
+The majority of the shooting community seems to feel that Hornady Critical Defense ammo is perfect for their carry guns and home defense carbines.
+There’s no doubt that it will prove more than sufficient to protect yourself and your own from things that go bump in the night (with correct shot placement).

-Hornady Critical Defense has become one of the company’s most popular ammunition lines and is currently available in the following defense loads:
+Critical Defense has become one of Hornady's most popular labels, and currently appears on the following self-defense loads:

 - 22 WMR